The best Surry Hills cafés

 Go here for: Some of the best brews this side of Central

 This Surry Hills mainstay takes a two-pronged approach to improving your morning – grab a takeaway coffee from the espresso bar, or take your time and hoe into the full breakfast and coffee menu at the sit-down café further up Reservoir Street.
-Coffee is their game here, and the menu of both caffeinated beverages and eats is dynamic but fun – there are pourovers and Aeropress coffees, and healthful bowls or bacon and egg rolls.
+Coffee is their main game here, and the menu of both caffeinated beverages and eats is dynamic and fun – there are pour overs and Aeropress coffees, and healthful bowls or bacon and egg rolls.

 Go here for: The best Brazilian breakfast in Sydney

-If you think that only $35 in a swishy hotel would get you all-you-can-eat breakfast cake buffet with pots of dulce delicia, trays of tarts, rows of fresh croissants and glimmering chocolate bundt cakes, you’d be wrong, and off by ten bucks.
-Every Sunday, Ovo Café, a Brazilian joint hidden inside the no-longer seedy, but still far-from-chic Oxford Square shopping centre, puts on just such a feast.
+If you think that only $35 in a swishy hotel would get you an all-you-can-eat breakfast cake buffet with pots of dulce delicia, trays of tarts, rows of fresh croissants and glimmering chocolate bundt cakes, you’d be wrong, and off by ten bucks.
+Every Sunday, Ovo Café, a Brazilian joint hidden inside the Oxford Square shopping centre, puts on just such a feast.
 And at $25, its exceptional value if you like your fruit salads bottomless and you have no family history of diabetes.

 Go here for: Seasonal menus and an A+ soundtrack

 They take provenance seriously at Suzie Q, with free range eggs and meat, local juices, native honey and coffee from Dukes Coffee Roasters in Melbourne.
 They also take their music seriously.
 There are records for sale and the soundtrack here is perfect for daytime snacking.

 Go here for: Sydney's most famous breakfast dishes: the ricotta hotcakes and corn fritters